At a Glance

 Note: If you click on a country within the Early Warning Project's map, it will give you more information about the country, including a brief summary of that country's risk factors.
 Since there are numerous risk factors for each country, students could focus on a limited number.

 - 1“Definitions,” Early Warning Project website, United States Holocaust Memorial Museum.

 Note: This activity references the genocides that occurred in Rwanda (in 1994) and in the Darfur region of Sudan (beginning in 2003) to explore ideas about how to prevent future genocides.
 Depending on your students’ background knowledge, you may want to provide them with a few bullet points summarizing these historical events.

-Ask your students to draw the following table in their notebooks and to write down ideas under each column as they watch the two short videos below about acting to prevent genocide.
+Ask your students to write down the following questions in their notebooks, each in its own column, and to write down ideas under each column as they watch the two short videos below about acting to prevent genocide.

 Play the video Rwanda Genocide Survivors: Speaking Out to Prevent Future Genocides from USC Shoah Foundation.
 Then, play the video Projections that was created by students in response to the genocide in the Darfur region of Sudan, which began in 2003.

 After watching the videos, discuss the different ideas that students wrote down in their tables.
 For more ideas about actions that people can take, look at the United States Holocaust Memorial Museum’s suggestions for action.

 End with time for students to reflect individually in their journals.
 Two possible prompts you can use with your students are: